georgematheos/vs-app-backend/api.md

 });
 ```

-##### Successful response status code:
+##### Successful response status code: `200`

-* If visitations request is accepted (and Vs begin): `200` (or `201`, if this is the first visitor in a Vs session, and so a Vs session is created).
-Also, a visitations object will be sent with information about the Vs session.
-* If the visitations request is denied: `204`
+A successful response body will contain a field called `$actionPerformed`.
+This field will have one of the following values:
+* `visitations session created` - the request was accepted and a visitations session was created with the host and the visitor in it
+* `visitations session joined` - the request was accepted and the visitor who had issued the request has joined the current vs session the host is in
+* `visitations request deleted` - the request was deleted and no visitations sessions have been created or changed

 ---